Jacquie Sturm: Return to the literary world

 In 1982, well-known New Zealand author Witi Ihimaera selected two of Sturm's stories for inclusion in his anthology of Māori writing, Into the World of Light (1982).
 He had met her and come to know her through her work at the Wellington Public Library.
 In 1983, Sturm's collected short stories were published as The House of the Talking Cat by the women's publishing collective Spiral.
-The publication followed distinguished writer Patricia Grace's suggestion that the Women's Gallery invite Sturm to participate in a 1980 public reading, where the Auckland Women's Community Video recorded Sturm reading 'A thousand and one nights' and Marian Evans interviewing her.
+The publication followed a suggestion by fellow writer Patricia Grace that the Women's Gallery invite Sturm to participate in a 1980 public reading; at that event, Auckland Women's Community Video recorded Sturm reading her short story "A Thousand and One Nights" and Marian Evans interviewing her.

 The House of the Talking Cat was shortlisted in the New Zealand Book Awards and the stories were translated into German and Japanese.
 The stories had been written in the 1960s but Sturm had been unable to find a publisher for the collection.
 If she had, it would have been the first book of fiction in English published by any Māori writer, male or female.
 New Zealand author Janet Frame described the publication as "an event too long awaited and it's marvellous that it's happening at last".

 Witi Ihimaera, in a review for the New Zealand Listener, called her "a pivotal presence in the Māori literary tradition", and speculated on the course Māori literature might have taken had Sturm and the book "achieved success and publication in their time, rather than twenty years later".
 A review in The Press noted that although written and set in the 1960s, "the stories retain an appeal partly because of the author's descriptive talent [and] because of her insight into people".
 The book was re-printed in 1986 and again in 2003.
 A review of the 1986 edition observed that the stories "are tautly crafted, detailed, and perceptive", and that New Zealand literature was poorer for Sturm's absence in the intervening years.